Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

   * [Configure it to enlist it with the distributor](/nservicebus/msmq/distributor/#worker-configuration-when-
   * g).
   * Start the worker again.
  * Configure [sender-side distribution](/nservicebus/msmq/sender-side-distribution.md) for all endpoints sending commands or publishing events to the scaled out endpoint.
+Leave one instance of the scaled-out endpoint excluded from the sender-side distribution for now.
  * Detach the workers from the Distributor by applying the following steps to the instances enlisted to the Distributor.
-But **skip this step for at least one instance** to ensure some workers remain attached to the distributor.
+But **skip this step for the instance that was not included in the sender-side distribution** to ensure the distributor queue can be drained.
   * Shut down the worker.
   * Remove the `EnlistWithLegacyMSMQDistributor` configuration.
   * Start the worker again.